cloud36/causalcuriosity/mmm_carryover_and_shape_effects.md

  ![geometric](https://i.imgur.com/IHiELKx.png)
  ![delayed](https://i.imgur.com/SckKLoj.png)

 Above, we can see the actual and transformed media spend value for the geometric and delayed adstock functions.
-As expected, each looks like a moving average with the delayed adstock function show peaks a few days after large media spend spikes.
+As expected, each looks like a moving average with the delayed adstock function showing peaks a few days after large media spend spikes.

 ### Shape Effect / Diminishing Returns